 - 1. In the Waveform window, right-click to open the popup menu and select New Divider.
 The Name dialog box opens to let you name the divider you are adding to the Waveform window.

-- 2. Add two dividers named:
+- Add two dividers named:

-- o Testbench
+- Testbench

-- o SineGen
+- SineGen

 - 3. Move the SineGen divider above the DUT Signals group.